Table of Contents

 A description of the following document is normally included within the preamble:

-Preliminaries normally populated as part of the tender documents.
-It provides the project brief that assists tenderer or contractor to assess the project and develop the cost of Preliminary Items and it is referred to as “Preliminary Cost” of the project.
+Preliminaries are normally populated as part of the tender documents.
+It provides the project brief that assists the tenderer or contractor to assess the project and develop the cost of Preliminary Items and it is referred to as the “Preliminary Cost” of the project.